aws-samples/aws-secure-environment-accelerator/docs/developer/developer-guide.md

 We have more than 50 workspace projects in the monorepo with a `prepare` script, so the `pnpm recursive install` step can take some time.
 Also, the CodeBuild project will run for each deployed `Phase` stack in each Accelerator-managed account.

-That is where the `PrebuiltCdkDeployProject` CodeBuild project comes in.
-The `PrebuiltCdkDeployProject` contains an Docker image that contains the whole project in the `/app` directory and has all the dependencies already installed.
+This is where the `PrebuiltCdkDeployProject` CodeBuild project comes in.
+The `PrebuiltCdkDeployProject` contains a Docker image that contains the whole project in the `/app` directory and has all the dependencies already installed.

 ```Dockerfile
 FROM node:12-alpine3.11